bcgov/nr-water-licensed-works-backup/docs/user-guide/index.md

 For the data owner and the GIS team.
 No technical background is needed.

-You and the Water Business shared inbox receive the same messages from this system.
+The data owner and the Water Business shared inbox receive the same messages from this system.
 This guide is written for both.

 ## What this protects